nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
 The user executes `clear`, which calls `Model#commitCampusConnect()`.
-Since the `currentStatePointer` is not pointing at the end of the `campusConnectStateList`, all address book states after the `currentStatePointer` will be purged.
+All CampusConnectState in the future will be removed.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />